mtch99/Ballerz/README.md

         - [x] refactor view implementations

     - [ ] Send a message in a convo and see it added in the convo screen
+        * [ ] Refactor rootState to add groupChatStateMap slice
+        * [ ] Add a newChatReducer to the groupChatStateMap and the groupChatListState
+        * [ ] ReImplement the groupChatModel to interact with the two states